-(3) In a protected area, the map and rules maybe incorporated in the rules referred to in section 11(2)(b).
+(4) In a protected area, the map and rules may be incorporated in the rules referred to in section I I (2)(b).

-(4) (a) The owner must submit the rules to the Minister within six months of the promulgation of this Act.
+(5)(a) The owner must submit the rules to the Director-General within six months of the promulgation of this Act.

-(b) Until the map and rules are made, access to any State forest for recreation, education, culture or spiritual fulfillment is regulated as if this Act has not come into force.
+(b) Until the map and rules are made, access to any State forest for recreation, education, culture or spiritual fulfillment is regulated as it' this Act has not come into force.

-(5) The Minister may---
+(6) The Director-General-

-(a) change the designated area and the rules; and
+(a) may change the designated area and the rules;

-(b) where the owner fails to designate an area or make rules within the six month period, designate such an area and make such rules.
+(b) may, where the owner fails to designate an area or make rules within the six month period, designate such an area, prepare a map and make such rules; and